SICZ/docker-simple-ca/README.md

 make clean      # Destroy running container and delete CA secrets
 ```

-With default configuration `simple-ca` listening on port 443 and sending all
+With default configuration `simple-ca` listens on TCP port 443 and sends all
-logs to the Docker console.
+logs to Docker console.

 After first run is directory `secrets` populated with CA certificate and secrets:
 * `ca_crt.pem` - CA certificate